Carrier Dove (clipper): Voyages

 Carrier Dove was dismasted in a hurricane just eight days out of New York City on her maiden voyage to San Francisco in 1855.
 Nevertheless, she made it to Rio de Janeiro on November 9, in 55 days.
 She remained in Rio for two months for repairs.
 The remainder of her trip around the Horn was more favorable, and she arrived in San Francisco on April 25, 1856, after a voyage of 98 days.

 Her voyage from New York to San Francisco in 1860 under Captain Montell was more fortunate, and she arrived in 127 days.

 In 1862, she took a cargo of wheat from San Francisco to Queenstown, Australia, in 124 days.

 Fast passages

 Liverpool to Melbourne, 78 days, in 1858.

-Melbourne to Valparaiso, 30 or 32 days, under Captain Theodore Corner, very close to the record.
+Melbourne to Valparaíso, 30 or 32 days, under Captain Theodore Corner, very close to the record.

 Locomotive transport

 Carrier Dove left New York on November 2, 1863, carrying San Francisco & San Jose Locomotive No. 4, and arrived in San Francisco on May 20, 1864.